-\begin{remark} We can apply Proposition \ref{cor:real1} to $\Q^{\ab},$ the maximal abelian extension of $\Q$, to conclude that there is a ring $R_{\Q^\ab}$ of totally real integers first-order definable over $\oo_{\Q^{\ab}}$.
+\begin{remark} We can apply Proposition \ref{cor:real1} to $\Q^{\ab},$ the maximal abelian extension of $\Q$, to conclude that there is a totally real ring (namely, $R_{\Q^\ab}$) that is first-order definable over $\oo_{\Q^{\ab}}$.
 Unfortunately, at the moment we cannot identify the ring $R_{\Q^\ab}$. \end{remark}

 \begin{remark} Let $\Q{^{\text{ab},+}}$ be the the maximal totally real subfield of $\Q^{\ab}$.
-J. Robinson proved that the first-order theory of $\oo_{\Q{^{\text{ab},+}}}$ is undecidable \cite{Rob3}.
-She also conjectured that the ring of integers of any totally real field is undecidable.
-J. Koenigsmann \cite{Ko14} conjectured that $\oo_{\Q{^{\text{ab},+}}}$ has a first-order definition over $\oo_{\Q^{\text{ab}}}$ implying via the above mentioned result of J. Robinson that $\oo_{\Q^{\ab}}$ also has an undecidable first-order theory.
+It is easy to see that the proof of J. Robinson from \cite{Rob3} showing undecidability of the ring of integers of the field of totally real numbers applies to the ring of integers of $\Q{^{\text{ab},+}}$.
+So, the first-order theory of $\oo_{\Q{^{\text{ab},+}}}$ is undecidable.
+Moreover, she conjectured that the ring of integers of any totally real field is undecidable.
+J. Koenigsmann \cite{Ko14} conjectured that $\oo_{\Q{^{\text{ab},+}}}$ has a first-order definition over $\oo_{\Q^{\text{ab}}}$ implying via the above mentioned result that $\oo_{\Q^{\ab}}$ also has an undecidable first-order theory.
 As a corollary of Proposition \ref{cor:real1} we can add the following conditions that would imply undecidability of the first-order theory of $\oo_{\Q^{\ab}}$. \end{remark}

-\begin{corollary} The ring $\oo_{\Q^{\text{ab}}}$ is first-order undecidable if at least one of the following conditions is satisfied: \begin{enumerate} \item the ring of integers of every real abelian extension of $\Q$ is undecidable, or \item the ring $R_{\Q^{\text{ab}}}$ is undecidable, or \item there exists a non-big subfield of $\Q^{\ab}$ whose ring of integers is first-order definable over $\oo_{\Q{^{\ab,+}}}$. \end{enumerate} \end{corollary}
+\begin{corollary} The ring $\oo_{\Q^{\text{ab}}}$ is first-order undecidable if at least one of the following conditions is satisfied: \begin{enumerate} \item the ring $R_{\Q^{\text{ab}}}$ is undecidable, or \item the ring of integers of every real abelian extension of $\Q$ is undecidable, or \item there exists a non-big subfield of $\Q^{\ab}$ whose ring of integers is first-order definable over $\oo_{\Q{^{\ab}}}$. \end{enumerate} \end{corollary}